 Organic Hydrolysed Soy Isolate is a plant based protein as opposed to a milk based alternative which has not been genetically modified in any way.
 It is dog friendly and an excellent way to boost protein to assist in the repair and regeneration of muscle tissue.

 You can maximise lean muscle growth and development in your dog while enhancing stamina and performance.
 This organic source of protein can also aid in the prevention of digestive problems including colitis, idiopathic diarrhoea and inflammatory bowel disease.
 In fact, administered in the right dosage, as part of a balanced diet, it has untold benefits for your dog’s condition as can be seen from our customers reviews.

-To see the results that your dog can achieve using ProDog Nutrition supplements, or to find out more about our all natural, organic range including our protein products, Maximus and Muscle+, visit our supplement section.
+To see the results that your dog can achieve using ProDog muscle supplements, or to find out more about our all natural, organic range including our protein products, Maximus and Muscle+, just click the links.